Between accidents, sports injuries, arthritis, and developmental problems, hip pain can

 Using small incisions means your bleeding is minimal, your muscles are spared from cutting, and you have a faster recovery.

-If you need relief from hip pain, call Elite Orthopedics & Sports Medicine or use the online booking feature to schedule an appointment today.
+If you need relief from hip pain, call Elite Orthopedics and Sports Medicine or use the online booking feature to schedule an appointment today.